Last updated: 01/12/2025

 For the Mercer Investment Trusts New Zealand (MITNZ), Mercer Investment Funds and Mercer Wholesale Funds.

-Exclusions can be used to respond to evolving societal norms and expectations, including New Zealand Government policy positions, especially where integration and stewardship are considered to be insufficient or not applicable.
+Exclusions can be used to respond to evolving societal norms and expectations, including New Zealand Government policy positions, especially where Integration and Stewardship are considered to be insufficient or not applicable.

 Exclusion |